Elaine of Corbenic

-Elaine (Helaine, Oisine) or Elizabeth (Eliabel, Elizabel, Elizabet, Heliabel, Helizabel), also known as Amite (Amide, Amides, Anite, Aude, Enite), and identified as the "Grail Maiden" or the "Grail Bearer", is a character from Arthurian legend.
-In the Arthurian chivalric romance tradition, she is the daughter of the Fisher King, King Pelles of Corbenic (Corbenek, Corbin, etc.), and the mother of Galahad from her rape of Lancelot.
+Elaine, also known under many other names and identified as the "Grail Maiden" or the "Grail Bearer", is a character from Arthurian legend.
+In the Arthurian chivalric romance tradition from the Vulgate Cycle, she is a princess of Corbenic and the mother of Galahad by Lancelot.
+Due to magical spells, she beds Lancelot, whom she loves, resulting in the conception of Galahad.
+Then, later—also through magic and deception—Lancelot sleeps with her again, thinking she is Queen Guinevere.
+This leads to Lancelot's descent into madness, until he is eventually cured by her using the Grail and then lives with her for a time being.
 She should not be confused with Elaine of Astolat, a different woman who too fell in love with Lancelot.